Sudya2646/Data_Sience/README.md

 # Data_Sience
-All you should Know about Data Science
+All things you should Know about Data Science